wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Questions

-**[A.2.q1.1]** What speedup will you observe when running 10 identical (in terms of execution time) tasks on 1 core versus these same 10 tasks on 3 cores?

-**[A.2.q1.2]** What would be the parallel efficiency of a 10-task program execution on a 4-core machine where each task runs in 10 minutes?

-**[A.2.q1.3]** You are told that a multi-task program runs in 1 hour on a 3-core machine, and that the parallel efficiency is 90%.
-How long would the program take if executed using a single core.
+**[A.2.q1.1]** You are told that a parallel program runs in 1 hour on a 3-core machine, and that the parallel efficiency is 90%.
+How long, in minutes, would the program take if executed using a single core?

+**[A.2.q1.2]**  You are told that a program runs in 10 hours when using the 4 cores of some computer with parallel efficency 80%.
+Using 8 cores, the program runs in 6 hours.
+What is the parallel efficiency of this 8-core execution?

+**[A.2.q1.3]** What parallel speedup will you observe when running 10 identical (in terms of execution time) tasks on 3 cores?

+**[A.2.q1.4]** The parallel efficiency of a parallel program with 12 identical tasks on a multi-core computer is more than 82%.
+You know this computer has no more than 8 cores.
+How many cores does it have?

-**[A.2.q1.4]** You have a 20-task program where each task's work is 10 GFlop.
+**[A.2.q1.5]** You have a 20-task program where each task's work is 10 GFlop.
 You currently have a 4-core compute where each core compute at speed 50 GFlop/sec.
-For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (2) add another 50 GFlop/sec core.
+For the same amount of money you can either (1) increase the speeds of all 4 cores by 20%; or (2) add a 5th 50 GFlop/sec core.
 What should you do if you want to run your program as quickly as possible?

-**[A.2.q1.5]** Consider a 6-task program to be executed on a 3-core computer.
+**[A.2.q1.6]** Consider a 6-task program to be executed on a 3-core computer.
 The task execution times on one core are: 2s, 4s, 8s, 3s, 9s, and
 3s.
 What is the best possible (i.e., the optimal) program execution time on these 3 cores?
 Could we do better with 4 cores?